 Sometimes the stars align and you’re in the right place at the right time.
-You made no reservations but they invite you in and you have the best experience of the entire trip.
-On our recent sojourn to deep south, the Cypriot and I found ourselves face to face with a Bald Eagle in the middle of the bayou, who could want for more?
+You made no reservations, but they invite you in and you have one of the best experiences of the entire trip.
+I even found myself face to face with a Bald Eagle in the middle of the bayou.
+I was on what I think is the best swamp tour in Louisiana – Cajun Country Swamp Tours.

 As we were checking into the Bayou Cabins in Breaux Bridge, Rocky Sonnier, our host for the next two nights, suggested we check out the local lake.
 We had a few hours to kill before we took on a couple hundred crawfish for supper and headed on out.
 Following his roughly drawn, but extremely accurate, map, we drove in and out of the busy intersection that is Breaux Bridge and on our way to our wetland destination.